THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

 Yes, arranged marriages in India are complicated!

 From this point, I started reasoning from their perspective, thinking about all the constraints that weren't in my hands and wondering if reconsidering my non-negotiables would be realistic.
 I spent weeks journaling, really thinking through what mattered and what didn't, creating scenarios of life and what not….and somewhere along the way I discovered something strange: the "reality" everyone kept referring to was not really reality at all, it was just fear dressed up as practicality.
 It was "play it safe," it was "everyone does it, so why shouldn't you?"
 And once I saw that clearly, I couldn’t unsee it.
-So I held on to what I truly believed in, expanded my search and eventually found a partner who actually complements me in the ways that truly count (Woohoo!
+So I held on to what I truly believed in, expanded my search and eventually found a partner who complements me in the ways that truly count (Woohoo!
 Cheers to us, Prathyusha! ❤️)

-On our wedding day!
+There she is... on our wedding day!

 PART II: THE QUIET WAY WE DRIFT